hashicorp/design-system/website/docs/components/text/partials/code/how-to-use.md

 !!!
 Insight

 While by default the component renders a `<span>`, we invite consumers to:
-- consider which HTML semantic tag is the correct one for the context in which the text is used
+- consider which semantic HTML tag is the correct one for the context in which the text is used
-- always set a `@tag` value accordingly, to make the explicit the semantic choice
+- always set a `@tag` value accordingly, to make the semantic choice explicit

 !!!